$449,729Average Value$290Average Price per Sq Ft9Homes For Sale

 Catheys Valley Real Estate / Mariposa Homes & Land Co.

 This is a 3 bedroom two bath house on 10 ac.
 Built in 2021 and is energy effecient.
 It has hook ups washer and either propane or electric for Dryer.
 Whole house fan.
 Good area close to the city of Mariposa and only 3 miles to Boot Jack for minor shopping.
-The property cannot be shown until Oct 1 2025.
+The property has a gardner for the outside paid for by the Landlord.

 Walk Score® measures the walkability of any address.
 Transit Score® measures access to public transit.
 Bike Score® measures the bikeability of any address.
 CAP Index provides objective, accurate, and consistent data to help measure, compare, and mitigate crime risks.